fjenett/Guido/readme.md

 This is a simple cross mode GUI library for the Processings.

+Why another GUI lib?
+There are two reasons i started this.
+One is that i find myself re-writing my own GUI management again and again since most other GUI libs are not easy to customize in terms of style and behaviour.
+The second reason is that i needed one that is cross mode (Java / JavaScript) compatible (see below).

 What does cross mode mean and why "the Processings"?
 The future 2.0 Processing will have ["modes"](http://wiki.processing.org/w/JavaScript) which are additional language flavours to write and use Processing in.
 One is the then included JavaScript mode which is based upon [Processing.js](https://github.com/processing-js/processing-js).
 Guido is an attempt at writing a GUI library that supports both Java and JavaScript, so any sketch using it should run on both modes.